 DIY Heated Watering Bowl instructions

-All it requires is what you see in the cover photo (as described below):
+All it requires is described below:

 • A dog’s bowl